surniaulula/wpsso/readme.txt

 	* Refactored the WpssoProUtilWpseoMeta class and all its methods.
 	* Added a new SucomForm get_cache() method to cache and return common arrays (schema types, organization names, etc.).
 	* Added a fallback text domain when translating form option values for plugin extensions.
+	* Moved the "Check for Updates" HTML button into action hooks in the WPSSO Update Manager extension.

 **Version 3.47.1 (2017/10/17)**